Tenkara Line

 There is a general consensus that furled lines are easier to cast than level lines.
 Although that partially is due in to the taper (ie. the physics of how a line is cast).
 In practice, I believe it has more to with the fact that nearly all of the furled lines are considerably heavier than level lines.
 Heavier lines are easier to cast.

-However, although with a heavier line it is easier to cast, with a lighter line it easier to catch fish!
+However, although with a heavy tapered line it is easier to cast, with a lighter level line it easier to catch fish!
 I would suggest anyone starting out (and any tenkara angler who fishes with a furled line) to read my essay Why Level Line for a Beginner.
 It won't take long to read but it could help you catch a lot more fish.

 Personally, I use level lines probably 95% of the time just because they are the easiest to hold off the water's surface.